 How Does Azure Work with Office 365?

 While Azure can be a standalone subscription, it is a part of an Office 365 subscription.
 In other words, if you have a paid Office 365 subscription, you are using Azure services.
-On the other hand, you can subscribe to Office 365 if you have an Azure subscription.

 Office 365 users are using the Azure Active Directory (Azure AD) services to manage identities.
 Azure AD makes it possible to sync passwords and set up single sign-on in the cloud, hybrid, and on-premises configurations.
 This simplifies managing groups and user accounts.
 Azure can even be used for other purposes such as managing integrated applications for customizing Office 365.